10 Different Types of Ecommerce Websites in 2023

 Marketplace websites connect vendors & buyers under one platform.
 The marketplace owner processes the customer transactions.
 The shipment & fulfillment is taken care of by the vendors & wholesalers.

+Many individual sellers list their products for sale.
+The online marketplaces do impose rules & restrictions on what can be sold.
 You can add your items to the marketplace to generate profit.
 Use marketing & promotions to get more customers & improve conversion rates.
 Amazon & Etsy platforms are examples of marketplaces.

 There are also niche marketplaces that separate it from multi-vendor websites.
 For example, there can be a marketplace that exclusively sells shoes.